Using an Experiential Program to Uncover Barriers to High-Performance

 “My team’s problem is that they kick all of the decisions ‘upstairs’ to me.
 I think they need a leadership program that empowers them to take some risks and help them make decisions on their own.
 Can your BoatWorks program deliver on that?”

-BoatWorks was a perfect fit for Northrop Grumman because it allows small teams to select who is leading and when throughout the day, providing all participants with leadership opportunities.
+Mike thought that GEL's BoatWorks experience was a perfect fit for Northrop Grumman because it allows small teams to select who is leading and when throughout the day, providing all participants with leadership opportunities.
 Through thorough consultation, GEL also customized the experience to match Northrop Grumman’s longstanding principles, vernacular, and business models to ensure insights gained during the experience would be easily translatable to the company’s current business practices.
+What we didn't discuss in detail were the insights Mike might gain about himself during the offsite.

 The Offsite: Putting Planning to Practice and Observing Behaviors